Varying-Vagrant-Vagrants/custom-site-template/README.md

 Note that VVV will search and replace identifiers in brackets such as `{vvv_tls_key}`, and if these are removed then functionality from `config.yml` or SSL certificates may stop working.
 Some identifiers are implemented using `provision/provision.sh` in the custom site template, and will have double brackets, e.g. `{{LIVE_URL}}`.

 If you are looking to rename the `public_html` folder, you should use the `public_dir` parameter in `config.yml` instead of a custom Nginx config file.

+## Using Git for Your Site

+If you want to manage your site using `git`, you can do that inside the `public_html` folder.
+This git repo is just for the site template provisioner, you don't need to fork it.
+You can also set the `wp_type` to `none` and clone a git repo using the `folders:` feature.
+You might do this if your host has provided you with a git repository.
+See the examples below for a WordPress VIP site that uses a site in a git repository.

 ## Examples